 Technology jobs.
 Per the above cited review of the literature, the future is tech-centric.
 Much of the basic computer programming will be done in low-cost countries: Any job in which the work product can be sent over the internet is at risk.
 The best shot at long-term remunerative tech employment in the U.S. will be for people with tech chops plus management, business, and/or domain expertise.
 For example, the SQL programmer able to successfully lead a remote team of water-supply experts, including understanding the organization’s business needs should continue to have excellent job prospects.

 Also, deep-learning programmers, data security specialists, and especially people with expertise in both, should continue to find abundant job opportunities.

 Direct health care providers.
 Because the U.S. is moving toward “covering” everyone, cost-control pressures are creating high demand for intermediate-level providers: Nurse practitioners and physician assistants rather than physicians, clinical social workers rather than psychotherapists, physical therapy assistants rather than physical therapists, nurse anesthetists rather than anesthesiologists.

 Ultra-simple self-employment.
 Complex or capital-intensive businesses suffer from too many ways to fail, and competition is fierce in those spaces.
 Businesses more likely to succeed are simple, lower-status, and cost little to start and run.
 A few examples:

 - Tutoring, whether for children or adults, for example, in technology.

 - Health or fitness coaching.

-- Blue-collar design and implementation: carpentry, landscape, plumbing, mobile car-repair.
+- Blue-collar design and implementation: carpentry, HVAC, plumbing, mobile car-repair.
 (Commercial and residential.)

 Even in a challenging world, those career areas should remain robust.